Thibaut Courtois

 Thibaut Nicolas Marc Courtois (/fr/; /nl/; born 11 May 1992) is a Belgian professional footballer who plays as a goalkeeper for club Real Madrid and the Belgium national team.
-Regarded as one of the greatest goalkeepers of all time, he is known for his reflexes, acrobatic saves, and command of the penalty area.
+He is regarded as one of the greatest goalkeepers of all time.

 Courtois began his career with Genk and made his senior debut in 2009, at age 16; he went on to establish himself as the club's starting goalkeeper and won the Belgian Pro League.
 In 2011, Courtois signed for Chelsea in a transfer worth a reported £8 million (€9 million), but then joined Atlético Madrid on loan.
 At Atlético, Courtois won a La Liga title, the Copa del Rey, the Europa League, and reached the UEFA Champions League final.
 He returned to Chelsea in 2014 and won two Premier League titles and the EFL Cup.
 In 2018, Courtois signed for Real Madrid in a deal worth a reported £35 million (€38.8 million), becoming La Liga's most expensive goalkeeper, and where he has gone on to win three La Liga and two UEFA Champions League titles.